 - Stiffness = 100

-Once you have these settings, select your Paintbrush tool (B) and draw some erratic overlapping paths.
+Once you have these settings, select your Paintbrush tool (B) and draw some erratic overlapping paths on the chalkboard vector.
 That should do it for the background.
 Now onto the text!

 With the Type tool (T), type out some text and choose a font.
 I’m using Vitesse Book for my text, but you can use whatever.
 After you have your text, remove the fill and stroke color.
 This makes it easier to use Appearance panel for the following steps.